Crenat/react-generator/README.md

   root_folder = "."
   ```

-  In future there will be flags and `rc` file for preferences and your personalised templates
+  In future there will be flags and your personalised templates

   `Crenat` <martsenyuk.yura@gmail.com>